01-edu/public/subjects/matrix_ops/README.md

 In this exercise, you will define some basic matrix operations, Implement traits for `Add` and `Sub`

-Remember that two matrices can only be added or subtracted if they have they have the same dimensions.
+Remember that two matrices can only be added or subtracted if they have the same dimensions.
 Therefore, you must handle the possibility of failure by returning an `Option<T>`.

 You will be reusing your `Matrix` and `Scalar` structures defined in the [matrix](../matrix/README.md) and [lalgebra_scalar](../lalgebra_scalar/README.md) exercises.